MEMBRAFLOW - Solutions

 Physical principle of filtration

-Filtration in the chemical industry is based on a purely physical principle.
-Under moderate pressure, the medium flows tangentially to the membrane surface; this is referred to as cross-flow filtration or crossflow operation.
-This flow control continuously removes solids such as catalyst fragments, pigments or colloids from the membrane surface.
-This keeps the flow rate stable, fouling is significantly reduced and filtration runs evenly and efficiently over long periods of time.
+Filtration in the chemical industry is based on a purely physical separation principle.
+Under moderate pressure, the process medium flows tangentially along the membrane surface, known as crossflow filtration.
+This flow configuration continuously removes solids such as catalyst residues, pigments or colloids from the membrane surface.
+As a result, permeate flux remains stable, fouling is significantly reduced, and filtration performance stays consistent and efficient over long operating periods.

-The ceramic membranes used consist of materials such as aluminum oxide, zirconium oxide or silicon carbide.
-Their multi-layer structure combines mechanical robustness with a fine-pored separation layer that enables precise separation of particles and molecules.
-Depending on the type of membrane used, the separation performance ranges from the micro to the ultra to the nanofiltration range.
-This means that even fine organic intermediate products or acids can be separated in a targeted manner.
+The ceramic membranes used are manufactured from materials such as aluminium oxide, zirconium oxide or silicon carbide.
+Their multilayer structure combines high mechanical strength with a fine-pored separation layer, enabling precise separation of particles and molecules.
+Depending on the membrane type, separation performance ranges from microfiltration to ultrafiltration and nanofiltration.
+This allows even fine organic intermediates or acids to be selectively separated.

 Resistance to aggressive media

-Our modules are fully CIP-capable and can be chemically or thermally cleaned, even with highly aggressive substances.
-As a result, the separation performance remains consistently high for many years.
-In combination with the robust design, this ensures a very long service life for the systems, even with intensive use in continuous industrial operation.
+Our membrane modules are fully CIP-capable and can be cleaned chemically or thermally, including with highly aggressive cleaning agents.
+This ensures consistently high separation performance over many years.
+Combined with their robust design, this results in an exceptionally long service life—even in continuous, high-load industrial operation.

 Find out more in our case studies

-Our membranes can withstand even concentrated acids, strong alkalis and organic solvents.
-This makes them ideal for use in processes with extreme conditions.
+Our ceramic membranes offer long-term resistance to concentrated acids, strong alkalis and organic solvents.
+This makes them ideally suited for processes operating under extreme chemical conditions.

-Yes, thanks to their modular design, the systems can be easily integrated into existing reactors, filtration stages or circuits.
+Yes.
+Thanks to their modular design, the systems can be easily integrated into existing reactors, filtration stages or process loops.

-The modules are fully CIP-capable and can be cleaned with aggressive media such as caustic soda, acids or hot water.
-This means that the flows remain constant, even if abrasive particles or organic residues are present.
+The membrane modules are fully CIP-capable and can be cleaned using aggressive media such as caustic soda, acids or hot water.
+This ensures stable flux rates even when abrasive particles or organic residues are present.

-Yes, ceramic membranes enable the recovery of catalysts, intermediates or organic acids directly from the process stream.
-This reduces losses and improves efficiency.
+Yes.
+Ceramic membranes enable the recovery of catalysts, intermediate products or organic acids directly from the process stream.
+This reduces product losses and improves overall cost efficiency.

-The tangential flow actively removes deposits from the membrane surface.
-This is particularly important for pigments, colloids or highly viscous media, as it reduces fouling and ensures stable production.
+Tangential flow actively removes deposits from the membrane surface.
+This is particularly important when processing pigments, colloids or highly viscous media, as it reduces fouling and ensures stable, continuous production.

-Fouling refers to the deposition of particles, oils, colloids or other substances on the membrane surface.
-These layers clog the pores, reduce the flow rate and increase the energy requirement.
-In the worst case, fouling leads to frequent cleaning cycles or even system failure.
+Fouling refers to the accumulation of particles, oils, colloids or other substances on the membrane surface.
+These deposits clog the membrane pores, reduce permeate flux and increase energy consumption.
+In severe cases, fouling can lead to frequent cleaning cycles or even system failure.

 Experience & Reviews of MEMBRAFLOW control systems GmbH